 If you need to restore a single table from a full MySQL backup, you may find yourself wondering “how do I do that?”.
 There are a few steps required, I outline them here for you to restore the contents of just one table back into the database from the mysqldump using Bash.

 Are you running into MySQL load problems?
-Learn how how I tuned my MySQL servers for a heavy InnoDB workload, by configuring
+Learn how to tune MySQL servers for a heavy InnoDB workload, by configuring Continue reading

 innodb_buffer_pool_instances.
 Dividing the InnoDB buffer pool into multiple instances improves Disk I/O. By doing so, you run your database and website more efficiently and faster.
 Here is a little help for you.